pepmartinez/keuss/README.md

 ```
 drains a queue.
 This is a needed operation when a backend does read-ahead upon a pop(), or buffers push() operations for later; in this case, you may want to be sure that all extra elemens read are actually popped, and all pending pushes are committed.

 'drain' will immediately inhibit push(): any call to push() will immediately result in a 'drain' (a string) error.
-The callback will be called when all pending pushes are committed, and all read-ahead on a pop() has been actually popped
+The callback will be called when all pending pushes are committed, and all read-ahead on a pop() has been actually popped.

-Also, drain() will also call cancel() on the queue immediately before finishing, in case of success
+Also, drain() will also call cancel() on the queue immediately before finishing, in case of success.

 ### Redis connections
 Keuss relies on [ioredis](https://www.npmjs.com/package/ioredis) for connecting to redis.
-Anytime a redis connection is needed, keuss will
-create it from the opts object passed:
+Anytime a redis connection is needed, keuss will create it from the opts object passed:
 * if opts is a function, it is executed.
 It is expected to return a redis connection
 * if it's an object and contains a 'Redis' field, this field is used to create a new ioredis Redis object, as in *return new Redis (opts.Redis)*
 * if it's an object and contains a 'Cluster' field, this field is used to create a new ioredis Redis.Cluster object, as in *return new Redis.Cluster (opts.Cluster)*